s-earnest/s-earnest.github.io/_posts/2019-01-13-Bike-Sharing-System-Prediction.md

 ### Summary

-Bike sharing has become a popular transport option in many cities because it is green and convenivent and an essential feeder for other transportation modes such as buses and metro.
+Bike sharing has become a popular transport option in many cities because it is green and convenient and an essential feeder for other transportation modes such as buses and metro.
 A key challenge to operations is network rebalancing, while facilitating factors include partnership working and inclusive scheme promotion.

 ### Task